Edicts of Ashoka: Later mention

 The Chinese traveller Fa Hian in his writings refers to one of Ashoka's edicts in Ni-li city.
 However, the specific edict mentioned by Fa-Hien has not yet been discovered.On the surface of this pillar is an inscription to the following effect:

-“King Asoka presented the whole of Jambudvipa to the priests of the four quarters, and redeemed it again with money, and tins he did three times.”
+“King Asoka presented the whole of Jambudvipa to the priests of the four quarters, and redeemed it again with money, and this he did three times.”

-Three or four hundred paces to the north of the pagoda is the spot where Asoka was horn (or resided).
+Three or four hundred paces to the north of the pagoda is the spot where Asoka was born (or resided).
 On this spot he raised the city of Ni-li, and in the midst of it erected a stone pillar, also about 35 feet in height, on the top of which he placed the figure of a lion, and also engraved an historical record on the pillar giving an account of the successive events connected with Ni-li, with the corresponding year, day, and month.